jimoconnell/GoogleSpeak/README.md

 `tts:`
 ` - platform: google `

 (The Media Player component will discover any Google Homes on your network.
-“TTS” is text-to-speech.)
+“TTS” is Google text-to-speech.)

 Home Assistant also has a RESTful API.
 We will use this to do the heavy lifting.